wunderwuzzi23/blog/content/posts/2020/husky-ai-machine-learning-attack-perturbation-external.md

 best_image = find_best_pixels_random(image)
 ```

-Next, I want to explore what TensorFlow offers in this regards as well, there is also a library called Cleverhans - that I will post about at a later point.
+Next, I want to explore what TensorFlow offers in this regards.
+There is also a library called *Cleverhans* - that I will post about at a later point.

 ### **Test Case 4:** Leveraging machine learning techniques to optimze adversarial image

-There are more advanced ways of doing such attacks.
+There are more advanced ways of doing such *perturbation* attacks.
 The most famous/popular method seems to be `Fast Gradient Signing Method (FSGM)`.
 The method is described in detail this paper called [Explaining and Harnessing Adversarial Examples ](https://arxiv.org/abs/1412.6572).

 There are libraries that ship with [TensorFlow that help](https://www.tensorflow.org/tutorials/generative/adversarial_fgsm) that allow to do such attacks (and also to make your model more resilient to these attacks).
+And there are a lot of other good resources that show how to use such techniques (e.g. [Adversarial Examples in Deep Learning]https://github.com/sayakpaul/Adversarial-Examples-in-Deep-Learning/blob/master/Image_Adversaries_Basics.ipynb)).

 Technically the adversary has to either have access to the model or use a model that is similar.
 From the FGSM paper:

 > An intriguing aspect of adversarial examples is that an example generated for one model is often misclassified by other models, even when they have different architectures or were trained on dis-joint training sets.

-In the next post I will cover stealing models via at least two ways that I already can think of, but for now let's assume we have that already.
+In the next post I will cover stealing models (to have read access) via at least two ways that I already can think of, but for now let's assume we have that already.

 Here is the code I used to generate an adversary images using machine learning in TensorFlow: